-It is recommended that inspections are carried out by a qualified fitter trained to GAS SAFE standards.
+It is recommended that inspections are carried out by a qualified fitter trained to, for example, GAS SAFE or Calor standards.

 SECTION 9 - WATER SYSTEM

 Before operating the water system, a visual check of the following items may show up an obvious leak source.